HOPLAB-LBP/hoplab-wiki/README.md

 ### Step 1: Make your changes

-a. **To edit an existing page:**
+1. **To edit an existing page:**

-    - Navigate to the [`HOPLAB-LBP/hoplab-wiki`](https://github.com/HOPLAB-LBP/hoplab-wiki) repository.
+    1. Navigate to the [`HOPLAB-LBP/hoplab-wiki`](https://github.com/HOPLAB-LBP/hoplab-wiki) repository.
-    - Click on the file you want to edit (usually, in `docs/`).
+    2. Click on the file you want to edit (usually, in `docs/`).
-    - Click on the pencil icon (✏️) at the top right to edit the file.
+    3. Click on the pencil icon (✏️) at the top right to edit the file.

-b. **To create a new page:**
+2. **To create a new page:**

-    - Navigate to the `mkdocs.yml` file.
+    1. Navigate to the `mkdocs.yml` file.
-    - Click on the pencil icon (✏️) at the top right to edit the file.
+    2. Click on the pencil icon (✏️) at the top right to edit the file.
-    - Add the new page (e.g., `docs/new-page.md`) to the `nav` section and commit (follow the steps in the section 2 below).
+    3. Add the new page (e.g., `docs/new-page.md`) to the `nav` section and commit (follow the steps in the section 2 below).
-    - In the `docs` folder, click on "Add file" > "Create new file".
+    4. In the `docs` folder, click on "Add file" > "Create new file".
-    - Enter a name for your file in the `docs` directory (the same you used before, e.g., `docs/new-page.md`).
+    5. Enter a name for your file in the `docs` directory (the same you used before, e.g., `docs/new-page.md`).

 You can then add/edit your content in Markdown format (see [Editing the Wiki](#editing-the-wiki) for more info), and click on "Preview" next to the "Edit" tab to see how your changes will look like.
 Once you are happy with the Preview of your changes, you can commit them to a temporary branch (see below).

 ### Step 2: Commit changes to a temporary branch

-- Click on "Commit changes" after any necessary adjustments.
+1. Click on "Commit changes" after any necessary adjustments.
-- In the pop-up window, and add a commit message and description for your changes.
+2. In the pop-up window, and add a commit message and description for your changes.
-- Select "Create a new branch for this commit and start a pull request".
+3. Select "Create a new branch for this commit and start a pull request".
-- Click on "Propose changes".
+4. Click on "Propose changes".

 ### Step 3: Submit a PR with your proposed changes

-- In the "Open a pull request page", add an informative title and a description of the changes in the PR.
+1. In the "Open a pull request page", add an informative title and a description of the changes in the PR.
-- In the right panel, make sure to assign an admin (as of July 2024, [@costantinoai](https://github.com/costantinoai)) to review your changes.
+2. In the right panel, make sure to assign an admin (as of July 2024, [@costantinoai](https://github.com/costantinoai)) to review your changes.
-- Click on "Create pull request" to submit your changes.
+3. Click on "Create pull request" to submit your changes.

 These steps above will create a new branch in the repository, that will be visible in the [branches list](https://github.com/HOPLAB-LBP/hoplab-wiki/branches), and a new PR visible in the [PRs list](https://github.com/HOPLAB-LBP/hoplab-wiki/pulls).
 Once the PR is approved by at least one reviewer and merged into the main branch, the newly created branch will be automatically deleted and the changes will go live.